Skip to Main Content

 How to Make an Appointment with a Librarian

-Visit our Research Help page for more information on what our librarians can help you with during a research appointment.
+Visit the Research Help section our site for more information on what our librarians can help you with during a research appointment.

 To make an appointment, visit our Get Research Help page and then do the following: